rnmp/rnmp/src/content/blog/2025/chilly-in-philly.md

 ---
 title: "Chilly in Philly 🥶 (My January Update)"
 date: 2025-01-30T02:26:34Z
-description: "*Disclaimer: I apologize in advance for the lack of narrative coherence, I just had a bunch of cool things I wanted to share.
-I'll be improving and tr..."
 ---

 *Disclaimer: I apologize in advance for the lack of narrative coherence, I just had a bunch of cool things I wanted to share.
 I'll be improving and trying out this format going forward.